Back to blog

 Targeting is the subsequent process to market segmentation in the STP marketing model.
 It entails identifying which part of the market can be served by a firm’s product or service in the best manner.
 It is also the point at which the marketing mix starts to be defined, as the company is faced with the necessity to examine its target from the point of view of four Ps: price, product, promotion, and place.

-There are various ways through which targeting strategies can be created, which include the following segmentation techniques: Demographic Segmentation, Behavioral Segmentation, and Psychographic Segmentation.
-A good targeting strategy will employ a product positioning strategy to position the brand or product correctly in the minds of the consumers.
-This audience-centered approach is particularly relevant in contemporary digital marketing as it lets brands adapt their marketing messages.
+A good targeting strategy employs a product positioning strategy to position the brand or product correctly in consumers' minds.
+This audience-centered approach is especially relevant in contemporary digital marketing as it allows brands to adapt their marketing messages.

-The following are three pertinent market targeting factors that can be used.
-There are several benefits in applying a concise marketing model, for example, it can help to guarantee that your product or service offering will meet the desires of the chosen segment.
-Also, the tools of the marketing mix, the 4Ps (Product, Price, Promotion, Place) can be useful to develop a concise and compelling product positioning scheme.
+Three pertinent market targeting factors include the following.
+Applying a concise marketing model helps guarantee that your product or service offering meets the desires of the chosen segment.
+Also, the marketing mix tools—the 4Ps (Product, Price, Promotion, Place)—can develop a concise and compelling product positioning scheme.

 Source

-In addition, market segmentation knowledge is crucial; so, there are successful customer segmentation techniques.
-This can be done through the employment of electronic commerce and online marketing tools and strategies that are customer-oriented.
-Complying with these criteria makes it possible to make effective marketing communications that place you accurately within the aimed niche market.
-Last but not least, knowledge about STP marketing (Segmentation, Targeting, Positioning) is another key factor that helps in the segmentation of the desired audience and thus helps in the right positioning of the product in the market.
+Market segmentation knowledge is crucial; successful customer segmentation techniques use electronic commerce and online marketing tools that are customer-oriented.
+Complying with these criteria makes effective marketing communications possible, placing you accurately within your niche market.
+Knowledge of STP marketing (Segmentation, Targeting, Positioning) is another key factor that aids in audience segmentation and proper product positioning.

-Accurate STP marketing which means Segmentation, Targeting, and Positioning is not difficult to achieve, but requires a thorough understanding of the concept.
-The first step is market segmentation to be able to determine the various subgroups in the market and then a selective market targeting is done to be able to identify the most potential segments.
+Accurate STP marketing—Segmentation, Targeting, and Positioning—is not difficult but requires thorough understanding.
+The first step is market segmentation to identify subgroups.
+Then, selective market targeting identifies the most potential segments.

 Source